cite-sa/xwcps/README.md

 Each xWCPS FLWOR expression is defined along the following principles:
 * The first two xWCPS clauses for, let can appear any number of times in any order.
-* Let and Where clauses are optional.
+* Let, Where and Order By clauses are optional.
 * Variable definition (referred as identifier) follows WCPS conventions, therefore variable names can start with or without $-sign
 * Each variable defined in a for clause is bound either to an XPath (in order to identify coverages via metadata) or to a WCPS Coverage list.
 * Where clause allows any boolean expression of XPath and WCPS conditions.